wjr2/reinstall_homebrew/README.md

 	BASH

-	Python

 	File with list of formulae from previous machine -- "$ brew list > file.txt"

 -- Process:

 	0) locate your newline separated file of formulae to install; e.g., ./file.txt

-	1) from git repo, run "$ bash homebrew.sh file.txt"
+	1) from git repo, run:

+	   a) "$ bash homebrew.sh file.txt all" -- to install all formuale in one go.
+(Default)

+	       NOTE: if one formula fails to install, the script will stop running

+	   b) "$ bash homebrew.sh file.txt each" -- to install each formula separately.

+	       NOTE: failing installations give an error, but installation of the remaining formulae will be attempted

-	2) pour a glass of your favorite beverage (I'll have a Racer 5 IPA, thanks.)
+	2) pour a glass of your favorite beverage.
+(I'll have a Racer 5 IPA, thanks.)

 	3) wait nearly an eternity (depending on which formulae you're installing)